buildbot/buildbot/master/docs/manual/concepts.rst

 -------------

 A :class:`BuildRequest` is a request to build a specific set of source code (specified by one ore more source stamps) on a single :class:`Builder`.
-Each :class:`Builder` runs the :class:`BuildRequest` as soon as it can (i.e. when an associated buildslave becomes free).
+Each :class:`Builder` runs the :class:`BuildRequest` as soon as it can (i.e. when an associated worker becomes free).
-:class:`BuildRequest`\s are prioritized from oldest to newest, so when a buildslave becomes free, the :class:`Builder` with the oldest :class:`BuildRequest` is run.
+:class:`BuildRequest`\s are prioritized from oldest to newest, so when a worker becomes free, the :class:`Builder` with the oldest :class:`BuildRequest` is run.

 The :class:`BuildRequest` contains one :class:`SourceStamp` specification per codebase.
 The actual process of running the build (the series of :class:`Step`\s that will be executed) is implemented by the :class:`Build` object.